HorvathLab/NGS/ReadCounts/docs/Usage.md

 SNVs, -s SNVS, --snvs=SNVS

-> Single-nucleotide-polymophisms (SNVs).
+> Single-nucleotide-variants (SNVs).
 Tabular and VCF format SNVs
 > are supported.
-Multiple files are specified inside quotes, separated
+Multiple SNV files can be selected from the chooser in the graphical user interface, and on the command-line specified inside quotes, separated
-> by spaces, and by using file globbing.
+> by spaces, or by using file globbing.
 See [Input
 > Files](InputFiles.md) for more information.
 Required.

 Read Alignment Files, -r ALIGNMENTS, --readalignments=ALIGNMENTS

 > Read alignments files in indexed BAM format, with extension
 > `.bam`.
 BAM index with extension `.bam.bai` must be located in the
 > same directory.
-Multiple files are specified inside quotes,
+Multiple BAM files can be selected from the chooser in the graphical user interface, and on the command-line specified inside quotes,
-> separated by spaces, and by using file globbing.
+> separated by spaces, or by using file globbing.
 See [Input
 > Files](InputFiles.md) for more information.
 Required.

+Alignment Filter, -f FILTER, --alignmentfilter=FILTER

+> Alignment filtering strategy.
+See [Read Filtering](Filtering.md) for more details.
+Default: Basic.

 Output Folder, -o OUTPUT, --output=OUTPUT

 > Output file.
 Will be created if necessary.
 See [Output Files](OutputFiles.md) for more information on output files.
-Required.
+Optional.

 --version

->Show program's version number and exit.
+>Show version number and exit.

 -h, --help

->Show program help and exit.
+>Show command-help and exit.

 ### Advanced